-- Greeks whose idea or whose direction or philosophical ideas were established by the Greek philosophers and they were polytheists, they believed in lots of gods, semi-gods almost.
+- Greeks whose idea or whose direction or philosophical ideas were established by the Greek philosophers and they were polytheists, they believed in a multiplicity of gods or semi-gods.

 - The Romans were involved in Emperor worship.

-- Various pagan beliefs (Nature religions; People worshiped trees and the sun and the stars, or they had gods and goddesses.
-We read about Diana of Ephesus.)
+- Various pagan beliefs (Nature religions; People worshiped trees, the sun and stars, or they had gods and goddesses, i.e. Diana of Ephesus.)

 The names and the details of these religions are different than today, but like today they didn't accept the Bible as God's Word, nor did they know or accept Jesus as the only divine Lord and Savior.

 We've been given no other plan or approach in evangelism than the principles and approaches provided in the New Testament.
 So let's review these and apply them to today's obstacles.